barnazaka/barnazaka/README.md

-# hi
+# hi visitor

-i build stuff
+i write code
-sometimes it works
+it runs
+most times

-## what is here
+## what is this

-code
-experiments
-random ideas
+stuff i built
+stuff i broke
+stuff i forgot about

 ## stack

 js
 python
-whatever gets it done
+google
+copy paste

-## usage
+## how to use

 clone it
 run it
-fix it if it breaks
+if it breaks

-## notes
-no docs
+congrats you found a feature

-no roadmap
+## roadmap

-no promises
+none
+vibes only

+## issues

+don’t open one
+i won’t see it

+## contributions

+why

+## license

+do what you want
+i’m not watching

 ## contact

-no
+don’t